4 min read

 Presenter: Enrico Carrieri

-This webinar will introduce the "MIPI Debug Over" (MDO) family of specifications, explaining why MIPI has chosen to move away from the speed-centric “Gigabit Debug”-type naming schemes of the past.
-The session will take a deep dive into the new family of MDO specifications, explaining how they are based on a common layered stack architecture that enables a flexible underlying debug infrastructure that can be transmitted over different transports links, providing scalability and ease of adoption.
-The session will highlight the use of existing transports links supported by the MDO specifications today (including USB and I3C) and give a preview of upcoming new links (such as PCIe and UCIe) that will be added to the MDO family in the near future.
+This webinar introduces the "MIPI Debug Over" (MDO) family of specifications, explaining why MIPI has chosen to move away from the speed-centric “Gigabit Debug”-type naming schemes of the past.
+The chair of the Debug Working Group also takes a deep dive into the new family of MDO specifications, explaining how they are based on a common layered stack architecture that enables a flexible underlying debug infrastructure that can be transmitted over different transports links, providing scalability and ease of adoption.
+In addition, the session highlights the use of existing transports links supported by the MDO specifications today (including USB and I3C) and previews upcoming new links (such as PCIe and UCIe) that will be added to the MDO family in the near future.

 Presenter